gravitational/teleport-plugins/fluentd-forward/README.md

 openssl x509 -req -in client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -days 365 -out client.crt -extfile ssl.conf -extensions client_cert
 ```

 You will be requested to enter key password.
 Remember this password since it will be required later, in fluentd configuration.
+Note that for the testing purposes we encrypt only `server.key` (which is fluentd instance key).
+It is strongly recommended by the Fluentd.
+Plugin does not yet support client key encryption.

+Alternatively, you can run: `PASS=12345678 make gen-example-mtls` from the plugin source folder.
+Keys will be generated and put to `example/keys` folder.

 ### Configure fluentd

-The plugin will send events to the fluentd instance using keys generated on previous step.
+The plugin will send events to the fluentd instance using keys generated on the previous step.

 ```
 <source>